 The answer is simple.
 God’s almighty power is just that: ALMIGHTY!
-And, as a result, He can take even our sin and transform it.
+As a result, He can take even our sin and transform it.
 This doesn’t mean that sin itself is good; rather, it means that God can transform sin in our lives.
-He can bring goodness out of anything and the primary way He does this is by His mercy.
+He can bring goodness out of anything, and the primary way He does this is by His mercy.

-St. Paul said, in his letter to the Romans, “where sin increased, grace overflowed all the more” (Romans 5:20).
-God saw our fallenness, He sees our sin and His response is first and foremost to offer mercy and grace.
+St. Paul said in his letter to the Romans, “where sin increased, grace overflowed all the more” (Rom 5:20).
+God saw our fallenness, He sees our sin, and His response is first and foremost to offer mercy and grace.
 He desires to forgive us and reconcile with us.
 And it is this grace, given as a result of our sin, that is “good” beyond what we can ever comprehend.